terminalfeed

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a zero-parameter tool with no output schema, the description covers purpose, source, cache, and usage.
-Sufficient for correct invocation.
+For a tool with no parameters and no output schema, the description covers purpose, data structure, source, caching, and usage guidance completely.
+It provides all necessary context for an agent.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.